UniversalDependencies/docs/_pal/dep/obj.md

 udver: '2'
 ---

-The object relation is used for the secondary participant of transitive verbs.
+The object relation is used for the secondary participant of [transitive](Subcat) verbs.
 In an ergative construction, the object is in direct case and triggers person-number agreement with the verb.
-If an ergative construction receives a passive interpretation, the object is annotated as `nsubj:pass`.
-Object clauses are annotated as `ccomp`.
-In a possessive construction, the possessum is encoded as subject.<br>Indirect objects can formally not be differentiated from direct objects.
+If an ergative construction receives a passive interpretation, the object is annotated as [nsubj:pass]().
+Object clauses are annotated as [ccomp]().
+In a possessive construction, the possessum is encoded as [subject](nsubj).<br>
+[Indirect](iobj) objects can formally not be differentiated from direct objects.
 We identify that participant as indirect, which is normally flagged with a preposition in other attestations (typically the recipient or addressee).

 Objects are frequently omitted as known, active referents.